B3rJmp/moby-dick/README.md

 # All Moby Dick Projects

+I decided to do this project in the main languages I know, so even though I only needed to do one, here's six different ways I did this project.
+Pick your poison.

 ### Vanilla JS

 Here's a simple JavaScript file that will run with node.js.
 All there is to do is to type `node read-file.js` and it will spit out the sorted words.
 I didn't spend a whole lot of time with UI on this one, I more just wanted to get the functionality down before moving into Vue